Reddimus/USACO_notes/Multi-D_Dynamic_Programming/Gold/P2_2016-Circular_Barn_Revisited/README.md

 ```

 ### Optimization:
-After calculating dp[k][0], you can stop calculating the rest of the table since the minDist answer will not change.
+Although not significant after calculating dp[k][0], you can stop calculating the rest of the dp table since the minDist answer will not change.
 This will reduce runtimes depending on the number `n` rooms but will not reduce the time complexity.

 The snippet below shows the optimization in C++/Java.
 ```cpp & java